-- One Writing Foundation course from the list below. - One Approved Option from the list below. - One course at the 1000-level or higher with a CRWT prefix. - Two courses at the 2000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix or from approved options with an ENGL prefix.
+- One Introduction to Creative Writing course from the list below. - One Writing Foundation course from the list below. - One Approved Option from the list below. - One course at the 1000-level or higher with a CRWT prefix. - Two courses at the 2000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix or from approved options with an ENGL prefix.